 The allure of prehabbing should be easy to see when learning how to invest in real estate.
-Not only does it involve very little risk and minimal work in comparison to other investment options, but it will also produce a quick return on investment.
+Not only does it involve minimal risk and minimal work compared to other investment options, but it will also produce a quick return on investment.
 Remember, the aim of prehabbing is learning how to sell the sizzle, not the steak.

 3. REIT Investing

 Real estate investment trusts (REITs) are a good jumping off point for those new to real estate.
 Equity REITs, which are the most common type, are essentially companies that own income-generating real estate.
 Investors purchase shares in these companies and generate income through regularly paid dividends.
-REITs are perfect for beginners who cannot pursue real estate full time because they can generate steady, passive streams of revenue.
+REITs are perfect for beginners who cannot pursue real estate full time because they can generate steady, passive revenue streams.

-REITs are used by a variety of investors as a way to diversify their existing portfolios, they still serve as an excellent gateway into the real estate industry.
+A variety of investors use REITs as a way to diversify their existing portfolios, they still serve as an excellent gateway to the real estate industry.
 As a whole, REITs are well suited for beginners because they allow investors who may not be ready or able to purchase properties the chance to benefit from real estate.
 Although there are variables that can influence the performance of REITs, this investment option is known for offering solid returns with relatively low risk.

 4. Online Real Estate Platforms